wojtek77/PHP-AutoloaderSPL/README.markdown

 ## Overview

-Autoloader can load classes from different locations (directories), but only one such location classes can be loaded without the "namespace".
-Other different places (catalogs of classes) have to use the namespace and also in any one location (directory) all classes have to a common initial namespace prefix.
-An example of such a common initial prefix are:

-      \Zend\...
-      \Doctrine\...
+Autoloader can load classes from different locations (directories) even if many of them don't use namespace.
+This additional functionality is at the cost of reduced performance.

+Autoloader can also load class where underscore is converted to a slash (eg Zend_Acl), but you need to set a constant in the class:

+*Autoloader.php*

+      const IS_UNDERSCORE_TO_PATH = true;

 Places loading classes (directories) can be specified as a relative path or absolute path: